huntdatacenter/docs/docs/working-in-your-lab/technical-tools/mobaxterm.md

 ![Local terminal](./images/mobaxterm_local_terminal.png)

-Check if you already have ssh keys from before:
+Check if you already have ssh keys from before by running this command:

 ```bash
 cat "${USERPROFILE}/.ssh/id_rsa.pub"
 ```

-If previous command printed error message or there was no output it means that you probably have not created your ssh key yet.
+If previous command printed error message (No such file or directory) or there was no output it means that you probably have not created your ssh key yet and you can continue with the next steps.

-Follow these commands to create your ssh keys:
+Before creating SSH key we make sure that your .ssh directory exists:

 ```bash
 mkdir -p "${USERPROFILE}/.ssh"
 ```

+Now we can create SSH key:

 ```bash
 ssh-keygen -b 4096 -t rsa -f "${USERPROFILE}/.ssh/id_rsa" -q -N ""